ibm-cloud-docs/gateway-appliance/getting-help.md

 * Review [vFSA known limitations](/docs/vfsa?topic=vfsa-known-limitations-for-ibm-cloud-vfsa)
 * Review the FAQs for [VRA](/docs/gateway-appliance?topic=gateway-appliance-faqs-for-ibm-virtual-router-appliance) in the product documentation.
 * Review [vSRX known limitations](/docs/gateway-appliance?topic=gateway-appliance-known-limitations-for-ibm-cloud-juniper-vsrx).
-* Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.
+* Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](/status){: external}.
 * Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
-When you ask a question, tag the question with `ibm-cloud` and `Gateway appliences`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.
+When you ask a question, tag the question with `ibm-cloud` and `gateway-appliances`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.

 If you still can't resolve the problem, you can open a support case.
 For more information, see [Creating support cases](/docs/account?topic=account-open-case).
-And if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).
+And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).

 ## Providing support case details for vFSA
 {: #support-case-details-vfsa}